citusdata/pg_shard-old/README.md

 ## What just happened?

 When you distribute a table and create shards for it, `pg_shard` saves related metadata on the master node.
-You can probe into this metadata by running the following:
+You can probe into this metadata by logging into the master and running the following:

 ```sql
 SELECT * FROM pgs_distribution_metadata.partition;